Determine session availability and device support

 {

-// session is not available on the current device
+// session is unavailable on the current device

 if (Session.Report.BrokenReason == SessionReport.SessionBrokenReason.NoAvailabileFrameSource ||